 Beans and other seeds contain certain anti-nutrients.
 These anti-nutrients preserve the seed until it has a chance to germinate and grow.
 The soaking and sprouting process may help reduce anti-nutrients.
 Sprouted beans are more nutrient dense, cook faster than unsprouted beans and are much easier to digest.

-First you need to decide how far you want to take the sprouting process.
-For all cooking purposes I recommend using a shorter-sprouted garbanzo bean.
-For raw eating in salads or sandwiches you can do a longer sprout.
+First, decide how far to take the sprouting process.
+For cooking purposes, use a shorter-sprouted garbanzo bean.
+For raw eating in salads or sandwiches a longer sprout may be desirable.

-The longer sprout will take up a lot more room and so you will need a larger vessel for sprouting.
-I recommend either a large colander or a gallon jar for two cups of long-sprouted garbanzo beans.
-For the short-sprouted garbanzo beans you can use a quart or half-gallon jar.
+Plan to use a larger vessel such as a large colander or a gallon jar for two cups of long-sprouted garbanzo beans.
+For the short-sprouted garbanzo beans a quart or half-gallon jar is sufficient.

 In the morning drain and rinse the garbanzo beans thoroughly.
-If you are using a jar with a sprouting screen you will now invert that jar to allow any extra water to run off.
-If you are using a colander you will leave this over a bowl or sink and cover it with a towel in order to keep airflow going while keeping bugs out.
+When using a jar with a sprouting screen, invert the jar to allow any extra water to run off.
+Leave a colander over a bowl or sink and cover it with a towel in order to keep airflow going while keeping bugs out.

 Repeat 2-3 times per day until the sprouts are the desired length.
 Short-sprouted beans this should take around three days.
 Longer sprouted beans may take up to six days.

 It is normal for the skins to loosen and come off the beans.
 Either pick the skins out or leave them in as they do not affect the flavor.

 Allow beans to drain for several hours before transferring to a covered container.
 Store sprouts in the refrigerator for up to 1 week.